Ocimum basilicum var. minimum: Cultivation

 Annual herbs can be planted in the garden in spring.
 Annual herbs are also ideal for containers.
 Pots can be brought indoors for the winter and placed near a sunny window for harvesting through the cold months.
 Return the plants outdoors in the spring when the danger of frost is past, or simply replace with fresh plants.

 Culture

-Many people in Greece don't eat basil because of its association with a religious event known as the “Elevation of the Cross.”
-Although there are no set religious-related rules against eating this herb, many Greeks haven't developed the flavor for eating it.
-According to the story, Empress Helene in 326 A.D. is said to have found the original cross that Jesus was crucified on.
+Many people in Greece avoid eating basil because of its association with a religious event known as the "Elevation of the Cross".
+There are no set religious-related rules against eating this herb, but many Greek Orthodox Christians avoid it as part of their personal or family religious practice.
+According to the story, Empress Helene in 326 A.D. went looking for the wood of the cross that Jesus was crucified on.
 When she found it, basil was growing in the earth in the shape of a cross.
-She named the plant “Vasiliki”, or basil, which means, “of the king.”
-She realized that the cross she found was Jesus's because when a sick woman kissed it, she was made well.
+She named the plant "Vasiliki", or basil, which means, "of the king."